 Naming your children now is a heavy burden and one which must be taken seriously to avoid a serious blighting.
-Will the name be appropriate at any age? is it dated? will your child’s full name make them a source of national mockery? (think Wayne Kerr) will their initials spell out humiliation?
+Will the name be appropriate at any age?
+Will it date?
+Will your child’s full name make them a source of national mockery? (think Wayne Kerr)…. will their initials spell out humiliation?
 (Sara Tracey Dodd)….All factors that must be taken in to due consideration at this important juncture.

 The name game is a positive minefield as, not only do you have to find the right name, you then have to be in agreement with your chosen second parent.
 If your second parent, for example, suggested that you bestow your beautiful new born with the name, let’s say, Apple, then you would have possible grounds for divorce or at least a firm response of WTF?
 Birds of a feather though do tend to inhabit the same bush so perhaps the voice of reason is absent in your more creative family clusters.